mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

     vel = (vel[1:]+vel[:-1])/2
     proba = proba/np.sum(proba)

-Finally let us plot the distribution for 3 different temperatures using matplotlib pyplot:
+Finally let us plot the distribution using matplotlib pyplot:

 .. code-block:: python

+    from matplotlib import pyplot as plt

     plt.plot(vel, proba, 'o', color=color, markersize=15, label=r'T = '+str(temperature)+' K')

+Using 3 different temperatures, and modifying slightly the default pyplot representation, here are the velocity distribution that we obtain:

 .. figure:: ../_static/chapter1/velocity-distributions-dark.png
     :alt: NVE energy as a function of time